Ahhh Paris. An exquisite city

 “A place I do not go often, but love is the Fondation Claude Monet in Giverny to be able to see and enjoy where Monet was inspired by his beautiful water garden and its water lilies.
 Sacrée Coeur for one of the best views of Paris.”

-Our own followsummer ‘Paris must’ is the sumptious Afternoon Tea at Hélène’s very own Four Seasons George V where we indulged our in Four Seasons serenity and loved their outstanding service, opulent surroundings and white glove attention.
+Our own followsummer ‘Paris must’ is the sumptuous Afternoon Tea at Hélène’s very own Four Seasons George V where we indulged our in Four Seasons serenity and loved their outstanding service, opulent surroundings, and white glove attention.

 World Traveler, Writer, and Blogger, Co-Founder and Editor-in-Chief of the followsummer.com travel blog.
 A former Actor, current shower-singer, and non-hipster foodie.
 Loves his week-end house in St Marys, Ontario.
 Dad to Sophia, Ariel, and Hastings three of the best cats in the world.